MP Estate Planning UK

 • Poor documentation: Failure to prove use and occupation timelines can lead to relief being denied.

-Each of these issues can be avoided with timely estate planning and legal support.
+Each of these issues can be minimised with timely estate planning and professional support.

 Case Study: A Successful IHT Strategy

 Consider a 200-acre farm worth £2.2 million.
 With proper documentation, 150 acres qualify for APR and 50 acres (used for glamping and retreats) qualify for BPR.
-Using both reliefs, the entire estate passes tax-free to the next generation—saving nearly £880,000 in tax.
+Using both reliefs, the entire estate passes with minimal inheritance tax to the next generation—saving nearly £880,000 in tax.

 HMRC Guidelines and UK Law

 All claims must meet criteria outlined in the Inheritance Tax Act 1984.
 HMRC is increasingly scrutinising claims, especially around farmhouse character and diversification.
-Legal advice is crucial to avoid costly mistakes and ensure compliance.
+Professional advice is crucial to minimise costly mistakes and ensure compliance.

-How to Avoid Inheritance Tax on Farms Through Legal Planning
+How to Reduce Inheritance Tax on Farms Through Legal Planning

 The most effective plans involve a combination of: